theleharo/evkafka/docs/endpoint.md

 A name of the event is passed to an `event` decorator.
 When the app receives an event it checks its type and matches against known endpoints.
-To distinguish an event type a header `Message-Type` must be supplied alongside with a message at the producer side.
+To distinguish an event type a header `Event-Type` must be supplied alongside with a message at the producer side.
 As soon as the endpoint is found it gets called with the event value.
 Unmatched events are silently skipped.